motion/orbit/app/orbit-cli/README.md

   - `"orbit"` specifies the version of Orbit runtime required for this app (`1` is the only valid option for now)

-- `"workers"` specifies a set of processes which are started when the app starts

 - …

 The example `package.json` for an app could look like: